Uday1772002/ConvoFlow/README.md

 ---

-## 🚀 Want to Deploy This?

-Ready to put this live?
-Check out [DEPLOYMENT.md](DEPLOYMENT.md) for a complete guide on deploying to Vercel.
-It's actually pretty quick - you can go from local to live in about 10 minutes!

-**Quick tip:** Socket.IO needs a server that supports WebSockets.
-Vercel is great for the Next.js stuff, but for Socket.IO you might want to check out Railway, Render, or DigitalOcean for the real-time features.

----

 ## 🔒 How I Keep Your Data Safe

 Security might sound boring, but it's super important.
 Here's what I built in: